sdmx-twg/sdmx-csv/data-message/docs/sdmx-csv-field-guide.md

 ## Column headers (first row)

-- The header field of the first column always starts with one of the term `STRUCTURE`.
+- The header field of the first column always contains the term `STRUCTURE`.
   - This field must be extended with a sub-field delimiter encapsulated in squared brackets "[]", e.g. `STRUCTURE[;]`, in case the message contains multi-valued or multi-language measure or attribute values.
 - The header field of the second column always contains the term `STRUCTURE_ID`.
 - If option `labels=name` (see *[here](#optional-parameters)*): An additional column is added right after the artefact identification column containing the term `STRUCTURE_NAME`.